fakefred/bash-wksp/README.md

 distributed to every participant.
 It is intended to be in-workshop exercise material.

+## Cheatsheet

+We will print the cheatsheet (source: `cheatsheet.tex`) in bulk and hand out one copy per participant.

 ## TODO

+- [ ] Proofread slides
+- [ ] Proofread cheatsheet
+- [ ] Test in-slide scripts against tarball
+- [ ] Distribute tarball
 - [ ] Find a good bash environment on Windows
 - [ ] Write a WeChat promotional article